geonetwork/core-doc-sources/eng/developer/source/settings/index.rst

        harvester will validate the metadata against its schema and the metadata will be harvested only if it is valid.

-Nodes of type CSW
+Nodes of type csw
 `````````````````

-This type of harvesting is capable of querying a Catalogue Services for the
+This harvester type is capable of querying an OGC Catalogue Services for the
-Web (CSW) server and retrieving all found metadata.
+Web (CSW) server and harvesting metadata.

-- **harvesting**

- - **node** \[0..n] (*string*): Type of harvesting node
+ - **node** (*string*): csw

    - **site**

      - **capabUrl** (*string*): URL of the
-       capabilities file that will be used to retrieve the operations
+       GetCapabilities statement.
+This will be used to retrieve the operations
-       address.
+       and server address.
      - **icon** (*string*): This is the icon that
-       will be used as the metadata source’s logo.
+       will be used as the metadata source logo.
 The image is taken
-       from the images/harvesting folder and copied to the images/logos
+       from the ``images/harvesting`` folder and copied to the ``images/logos``
        folder.

    - **search** \[0..n]: Contains search parameters.
 If this element is